Ankr-network/ankr-docs/docs/build-blockchain/chains/v2/syscoin/about-syscoin.md

 ---
-title: Syscoin RPC
+title: Overview
-id: syscoin
+id: about-syscoin
 ---

 # Syscoin RPC
 Syscoin is a Proof-of-Work blockchain.
-It uses merged-mining - a technique whereby PoW blockchain miners can mine multiple blockchains at a time.
+It uses merged-mining - a technique whereby PoW blockchain miners can merge several cryptocurrencies with mining at the same time.
+Syscoin currently has around 20% of the hashpower that goes into mining Bitcoin.
+SysCoin utilizes [Chainlocks](https://docs.syscoin.org/docs/tech/chainlocks) to [secure against 51% attacks].

 Syscoin has a modular blockchain architecture with multiple specialized layers.
 This represents their approach to solving the scalability trilemma.